alunacjones/LSL.MessageUris/readme.md

 // uri.Exchange will be set to "my exchange"
 // uri.Topic will be set to "my topic"
+// uri.TopicAndExchange will be set to "my topic@my exchange"

 // QueryParameters allows for user defined options that your system may interpret for further context uri.QueryParameters.Add("single", "a-val");